 Additionally, Mr. Schwartz is the co-chair of the firm’s Single Family Home Rental Practice Group.

-Mr. Schwartz graduated from Brooklyn Law School cum laude and is admitted to practice in New York.
+Mr. Schwartz graduated from Brooklyn Law School cum laude and is admitted to practice only in New York.

 Three separate acquisitions of a portfolio of manufactured housing sites located across fourteen States, valued at over $2 billion, in the aggregate and the eventual disposition of same.